 In this episode, I sit down with Dr. Jack Wolfson, a renowned cardiologist with a unique perspective on heart health that challenges conventional wisdom.
 Dr. Wolfson shares his insights on the true causes of cardiovascular disease, the overlooked...

 In this episode, I sit down with Dr. Jack Wolfson, a renowned cardiologist with a unique perspective on heart health that challenges conventional wisdom.
-Dr. Wolfson shares his insights on the true causes of cardiovascular disease, the overlooked importance of lifestyle factors, and why organ meats might be the missing piece in your diet for heart health.
+Dr. Wolfson shares his insights on the true causes of cardiovascular disease, the overlooked importance of lifestyle factors, and why consuming organ meat might be the missing piece in your diet for heart health.
 We also discuss the critical role of environmental factors, including mold exposure, and how they impact your cardiovascular system.

 Dr. Wolfson's approach offers practical, actionable advice grounded in nature, helping you make informed choices about your health and well-being.